-The Blue Angels have flown the F/A-18 for 30 years.
+The Blue Angels have flown the F/A-18 for more than 30 years.
 What else have they flown?

 The Unites States Navy Flight Demonstration Team, otherwise known as the Blue Angels, began their 2017 road show season this weekend at Naval Air Weapons Station China Lake in California.
 The Blue Angels have been flying McDonnell-Douglas (Boeing) F/A-18 Hornets since the 1987 show season.
 For 70 years the Blues have been thrilling crowds with their precision aerobatic routines.
 For thirty of those years the performances have been flown in Hornets.
 What aircraft did the Blues use before they started flying the F/A-18?